-1. Use a bag or box to store your recyclables
+1. Use a bag or box to store all your recyclables

 - Separate reusables (clothes, shoes, stuffed toys) from recyclables.
 Reusables that are in good condition should be donated.
 Find out where you can donate the reusables here!

-- Do not dispose bulky items like furniture and renovation waste at recycling bins.
+- Do not throw trash or bulky items like furniture and renovation waste into blue recycling bins.

-- For example, plastic takeaway food containers, shampoo/detergent bottles, canned/bottled drinks, cosmetic jars, jam jars etc
+- For example, items such as shampoo/detergent bottles, canned/bottled drinks, cosmetic jars, jam jars need to be clean before they can be recycled.

 - If containers are wet, greasy or contain food, they will contaminate the rest of the items in the recycling bin.
 Give these containers a simple rinse before you put them into the blue bin.